 Second, the iFit library has literally hundreds of previous classes, arranged in easy to understand groups.
 Want a hard cardio workout today, but a heavy toning one tomorrow?
 You can.
 Just pick what you need in one touch using the touchscreen and get started.

-The built in multimedia systems on all the Freestride machines are professional quality.
+The built in multimedia systems on all the Freestride machines are of professional quality.
 While the FS5i has a smaller screen that’s about the size of a phone, the two larger models come with substantially sized touchscreens that are incredibly simple to use.

 Most of the major things you need to control can actually be changed with one single touch, using OneTouch tech.